 TEXT OF RESOLUTION:

-Whereas, among those aged 15 - 44 self-inflicted injuries are the fourth leading cause of death and the sixth leading cause of ill-health and disability
+, among those aged 15-44 self-inflicted injuries are the fourth leading cause of death and the sixth leading cause of ill-health and disability

 BE IT FURTHER RESOLVED that the denomination, conferences, associations, and local churches